 5.3.3 Standard 5.3.2 applies unless an exporter is approved in writing under their approved arrangement to use alternative pen space for cattle loaded at a port north of latitude 26°S to a particular destination.
-The alternative pen space allocation is contained in Table 10a for near markets.
-Table 10b contains the alternative pen space allocation for far markets.
+The alternative pen space allocation is contained in Table 10a for short-haul.
+Table 10b contains the alternative pen space allocation for long-haul .
 For weights between those shown in Table 10a or those shown in Table 10b, the minimum pen area per head must be calculated by linear interpolation.
 Daily reports must be provided as set out in Standard 5.6.6.

+This version of the title of Table 10a remains in force up to, and including 2 April 2024

 Table 10a Alternative minimum pen space allocation for consignments of cattle loaded at a port north of latitude 26°S where an exporter is approved to use the alternative pen space – near markets

+This version of the title of Table 10a comes into force on 3 April 2024

-Table 10a Alternative minimum pen space allocation for consignments of cattle loaded at a port north of latitude 26°S where an exporter is approved to use the alternative pen space – near markets
+Table 10a Alternative minimum pen space allocation for cattle loaded at a port north of latitude 26°S where an exporter is approved to use the alternative pen space – short-haul